gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_date_converter_dsl/README.md

 ### `DATE_FROM_MONTH_WEEKDAY(month, weekday_index, occurrence)`

-Returns the Nth weekday of a given month this year. `occurrence` can be negative to count backward from the end of the month (`-1` is the last weekday, `-2` the second to last, etc.).
-If the resulting date has already passed this year, the same occurrence of that weekday in the following year is returned.
+Returns the Nth weekday of a given month in the current year. `occurrence` can be negative to count backward from the end of the month (`-1` is the last weekday, `-2` the second-to-last, etc.).
+If the resulting date is before today, the same occurrence of that weekday in the following year is returned.

 - `month`: integer (1–12)
 - `weekday_index`: integer (0=Monday, ..., 6=Sunday)
 - `occurrence`: integer index of the weekday (positive or negative)

+> **Note:** Today is not considered passed.
+> For example, if today is the third Monday of a month, requesting that same
+> occurrence returns today’s date in the current year.

 **Example:**